dkarlinsky/azsmrc/azsmrc/Readme.txt

 	For Linux, this is usually:
 	~\.azureus\plugins

-	Next, make a new directory in the plugins folder called 'azmultiuser' Go into this directory and copy the following items into there:
+	Next, make a new directory in the plugins folder called 'azsmrc' Go into this directory and copy the following items into there:

 		1.  azsmrcPlugin_x.x.x.jar
 		2.  jdom_1.0.jar
 		3.  commons-codec_1.3.jar
+		4.	commons-io_1.2.jar

-	jdom and commons-codec are contained in the lib.zip file.
+	jdom and commons-codec/io are contained in the Library.zip file.
 	Be sure when uncompressing them, to keep the version number as Azureus will not load them if they do not have them.

 	Finally, restart Azureus

 3.2  Installing the remote control program

-		1. Create a directory of your choice and extract the contents of the FireFrog.zip as well as lib.zip there
+		1. Create a directory of your choice and extract the contents of the AzSMRC_xxx.zip as well as Library.zip there
 		2. If you did not download the file with the SWT libraries in it, then you will need to manually obtain those and place them in your chosen folder yourself.